 C floor Function

-The C floor function is a Math function that returns the closest integer value, which is less than or equal to a given number.
-The syntax of the math floor is as shown below.
+The C floor function is a math function that returns the closest integer value, which is less than or equal to a given floating-point number.
+For example, if we pass 50.789, it returns 50.0 as the output.

 double floor(double number);

-C floor Function Example
+C floor Function with positive and negative numbers

 #include <stdio.h>